Skip to main content

 If you can’t view the above media player, this podcast is also available on Apple Podcasts and Spotify.

-In today’s episode, MUFG Chief Japan Strategist Takahiro Sekido updates us on the cross asset flows during the month of September and also previews the October BoJ policy meeting.
+In today’s episode, MUFG Chief Japan Strategist Takahiro Sekido discusses recent media reports about BoJ leadership nominations and shares his outlook across markets in February.
 He also shares his views on spot Dollar/Yen, Yen rate, and Yen basis.

 If you can’t view the above media player, this podcast is also available on Apple Podcasts and Spotify.